isabella232/documentation-42/CD/CD-steps.md

 The idea is that the first stage will be language dependent only; and rest of the stages will be common; as they will work on docker image only.

-1. Build [ CIT - Continous Integration & Testing ] Stage
+1. Build [ CIT - Continous Integration & Testing ]
     1. Compile Code
     2. Run Tests (e.g. unit, etc.)
     3. Static Code Analysis & Test Coverage (e.g. sonarqube etc.)